Do You Have A Toxic Work Environment (And How Do You Fix It)?

 Let’s be honest: It’s not easy to fix a toxic workplace.
 But it is possible.

 Writing in People Management, Ed Mayo, author of Values, says toxic cultures can be addressed before it’s too late.
 “In a positive culture, incidents of potential cheating or bullying are addressed early, before they are repeated, made visible, and scrutinized.
 There is time then to act.
-There is no repeating pattern of bad behavior, the hallmark of a toxic culture.”
+There is no repeating pattern of bad behaviour, the hallmark of a toxic culture.”

 HR can take positive steps to help identify, address, and remedy the root causes of a toxic work environment by doing the following: